GitGeekSriya/allo-reservation-system/README.md

 - Improve mobile responsiveness
 - Add automated testing
 ## Bonus
--Idempotency keys were not implemented in this version, but the API structure was designed to support future extension for retry-safe reservation flows.
+Idempotency keys were not implemented in this version, but the API structure was designed to support future extension for retry-safe reservation flows.

 ---